veloxity343/42_core/born2beroot/README.md

 ## Born2BeRoot Evaluation

+### What is a VM?
+A software emulation of a physical computer that operates and behaves like a separate computer system within another physical machine.
+Essentially, it's a self-contained operating environment that behaves as if it's a separate computer, but it's actually running on a host computer.
+So you may ask the time-honoured Matrix question, is the VM blue-pilled, or red-pilled?
+Well, short and simple answer is that it is blue-pilled, remaining in the Matrix and unaware of the real world (the host computer).
+But since some VMs have exposure to the hypervisor and is thus able to retrieve information about its environment, the VM could, in essence, dodge bullets.

 ### How VMs work
 A virtual machine (VM) is essentially a software-based emulation of a physical computer.
 It operates within the confines of a physical machine, but it behaves as if it were a separate, independent system.